no-stack-dub-sack/apexdox-vs-code/README.md

 - Includes easy-to-use commands and completion items for contextually stubbing ApexDoc2 comment blocks.
 - Includes customized syntax highlighting to make your ApexDoc2 comment blocks stand out and easy to read.
 - Generated documentation is fully searchable, powered by [Lunr](https://lunrjs.com) (supports wildcard searches using the `*` character and searching by page title using `title:<search-term>` syntax).
+- Easily configurable using VSCode settings.json file or, for more safely checking configs into source control, using an .apexdoc2rc (JSON) or apexdoc2.yml (YAML) file, depending on you and your team's preference (see examples in the [sample app repo](https://github.com/no-stack-dub-sack/apexdoc2-sample-app)).

 <p align="center">
     <a target="_blank" rel="noopener noreferrer"